bmac/audioPromise/README.md

 A simple promise wrapper for audio elements.

-Attempting to manipulate the currentTime attribute of an audio or video element before the audio data is loaded will result in a INVALID_STATE_ERR error.
+Attempting to manipulate the currentTime attribute of an audio or video element before the audio data is loaded will result in an INVALID_STATE_ERR error.

 ```javascript
 var audio = new Audio('http://example.com/someAudioFile.mp3');